ChristopherWilkerson/DevNotes/ReactReadMe.md

     Rendering a React component requires using .createRoot() to specify a root container and calling the .render() method on it.

 Phew!
 That was a lot, but components are at the core of React and they’re one of the reasons why React is such a powerful tool!

+## July 19th, 2024 ##

+Components and Advanced JSX
+Putting Logic in a Function Component
+11 min

+A function component must have a return statement.
+However, that isn’t all that it can have.

+You can also put simple calculations that need to happen before returning your JSX element within the function component.

+Here’s an example of some calculations that can be done inside a function component:

+function RandomNumber() {
+  //First, some logic that must happen before returning const n = Math.floor(Math.random() * 10 + 1);
+  //Next, a return statement using that logic: return <h1>{n}</h1>
+}

+Watch out for this common mistake:

+function RandomNumber() {
+  return (
+    const n = Math.floor(Math.random() * 10 + 1);
+    <h1>{n}</h1>
+  )
+}

+In the above example, the line with the const n declaration will cause a syntax error, as it should come before the return.

+Event Listener and Event Handlers in a Component
+6 min

+Your function components can include event handlers.
+With event handlers, we can run some code in response to interactions with the interface, such as clicking.

+function MyComponent(){
+  function handleHover() {
+    alert('Stop it.
+Stop hovering.');
+  }
+  return <div onHover={handleHover}></div>;
+}

+In the above example, the event handler is handleHover().
+It is passed as a prop to the JSX element <div>.
+We’ll discuss more on props in a later lesson, but for now, understand that props are information passed to a JSX tag.

+The logic for what should happen when the <div> is hovered on is contained inside the handleHover() function.
+The function is then passed to the <div> element.

+Event handler functions are defined inside the function component and, by convention, start with the word “handle” followed by the type of event it is handling.

+There’s a small quirk you should watch out for.
+Take a look at this line again:

+return <div onHover={handleHover}></div>

+The handleHover() function is passed without the parentheses we would typically see when calling a function.
+This is because passing it as handleHover indicates it should only be called once the event has happened.
+Passing it as handleHover() would trigger the function immediately, so be careful!